4.3. Preferences

 Restore module panels

-If selected, opening a network restores all module panels (including window size and position) to the state (open, minimized, positions, etc.) when the network was last saved.
+If selected, opening a network restores all module panels (including window size and position) to their state (opened, minimized, positioning, etc.) when the network was last saved.

 Enable debugging of widgets